Canadian National Vimy Memorial, France

 Search for Names on the Vimy Memorial

 Search the “Debt of Honour” Register held by the Commonwealth War Graves Commission for names carved on the Vimy Memorial.
-Go to this link and look in the Cemetery Records button at:
+Go to this link and click on the See Casualty Records button at:

 Dedication Ceremony, July 1936